The Affordable Care Act Is Being Exploited to Foster Opioid Relapse

 Less known, however, is that this growing epidemic has been fueled in part by the manipulation of well-intended federal laws — such as the Affordable Care Act (ACA) and Mental Health Parity Act — by unscrupulous individuals looking to profit on the misery and vulnerability of others.
 Fueled by new financial benefits in federal law, private drug treatment providers have flourished, as marketers often push individuals with substance use disorder to the warm weather states of Florida, Arizona and California as recovery destinations.
 The unethical players within the recovery industry see the addict as a valuable commodity and have exploited federal law to foster a cycle of relapse, rather than recovery.

 Today, big money in the drug treatment industry comes through failure.
-Together, the Mental Health Parity and Addiction Equity Act of 2008 and the ACA ensure that drug relapse is always covered as an essential health benefit and cannot be excluded due to a pre-existing conditions, and that children remain on their parents’ policies until age 26.
+Together, the Mental Health Parity and Addiction Equity Act of 2008 and the ACA ensure that drug relapse is always covered as an essential health benefit and cannot be excluded due to a pre-existing condition, and that children remain on their parents’ policies until age 26.
 This has provided a financial incentive for rogue providers to keep patients of all ages in a cruel cycle of rehab.
 Meanwhile, good providers who always seek sobriety grow frustrated as patients are poached away by unethical and ineffective programs with promises of free rent and other illegal gifts.

 Absent from all the heated debate over the future of the Affordable Care Act has been a discussion of fixing the ACA to incentivize recovery rather than relapse, to encourage success rather than failure.
 Ironically, the possible solution to this problem of unintended consequences lies within the very same Affordable Care Act.
 The ACA changed Medicare to reduce payments to hospitals with high readmission rates while providing bonuses to providers that achieve high scores on patient outcome and care experiences.
 Yet this policy of linking quality to payment does not apply to private insurers who pay for drug rehab services.